alexrutar/banditvis/README.md

 - `NoAxesTick`: Option the plot easier to view.
 If True it removes axes ticks and labels.
 Defaults to False.
 - `HelpLines`: display extension of the mean vector, and perpindicular projections of the arm vectors onto it to see the mean reward that would be recieved from a given arm.
 Defaults to True.
 - `FPS`: Control the animation update rate.
 If the animation is running too slowly on your computer, you can decrease this number.
 Defults to 20.
-- `LevelCurves`: For the Lin_TS algorithm, it will display level curves.
+- `LevelCurves`: For the TS_Lin algorithm, it will display level curves.
 It is meaningless in any other situation.
 Defaults to True.

 ### The `confidence` visual
     init: Visualize